 - If you have to lay off people especially top executives, make sure everyone is informed along with the reason and quash any rumours.

-- Marginalizing or firing people who raise objections/concerns while promoting sycophants make for a dysfunctional corporate culture.
+- Firing people who raise objections/concerns while promoting others makes a dysfunctional culture.

 - Having the right board of directors can give you a stamp of legitimacy and lend credence to your assertions.

 - If you are investing money, do your due diligence.
-In this case, there was no investor who had any expertise or knowledge of blood science and health care.
+Preferably, have some knowledge of the industry or area.